mehiX/mehiX/README.md

 ### Hi there 👋

+I mainly code in Go.
+However day to day I work in Linux with Docker, Kubernetes, Helm, Git, Postgres, Mysql, Pipelines, etc.

+If you have any questions or are interested in a collaboration, let me know at [mihai@devops-experts.me](mailto:mihai@devops-experts.me).

 <!--
 **mehiX/mehiX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.